opengisch/QField-docs/en/prepare/gnss.rst

 - `@position_magnetic_variation`
   - The angle between the horizontal component of the magnetic field and true north, in degrees as reported by the sensor.
 Also known as magnetic declination.
 A positive value indicates a clockwise direction from true north and a negative value indicates a counter-clockwise direction.
 It is only available when the crosshair is snapped to the sensor.
   - IE
-- `@position_horizontal_accuracy`
-  - The horizontal accuracy of the coordinate (in meters) as reported by the sensor.
-It is only available when the crosshair is snapped to the sensor.
-  - IE
 - `@position_vertical_accuracy`
   - The vertical accuracy of the coordinate (in meters) as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor.
   - IE